-10 Things My Daughter Wishes I’d Known When She Was a Teen
+10 Things I Wish My Mom Knew When I Was A Teen

 As a parent, I understand today how the way I grew up impacted my own parenting, especially with my oldest child.

-As a teenager there was a lot of things that I secretly wanted from my mom.
+As a teenager, there were a lot of things that I secretly wanted from my mom.

 Fast forward to when I had my first daughter, and I was hellbent that my child would have rules and boundaries that I had so desperately wanted.

-I was protective, to a fault, because that was what I had craved (although as a teen I didn’t realize it).
-My overexposure as a child made me swing in the complete opposite direction.
+I was protective, to a fault, because that was what I had craved (although, as a teen, I didn’t realize it).
+My overexposure as a child made me swing in the completely opposite direction.

 When I’m screaming, I’m not always mad.